yudai/cf_nise_installer/README.md

 ## Devbox Installer with Nise BOSH and nise-bosh-vagrant

-CF Nise Installer is a set of scripts that install Cloud Foundry v2 instance to your single machine or Vagrant VM.
-You can build your 'devbox' quickly by runing a single command with this installer.
+CF Nise Installer is a set of scripts that installs a Cloud Foundry v2 instance to your single machine or Vagrant VM.
+You can build your own 'devbox' quickly by running a single command with this installer.

 CF Nise Installer is based on [cf-release](https://github.com/cloudfoundry/cf-release) by Pivotal, [Nise BOSH](http://github.com/nttlabs/nise_bosh/) by NTT Laboratory and [nise-bosh-vagrant](https://github.com/BrianMMcClain/nise-bosh-vagrant) by Brian McClain.

-## Build Devbox on Single Server
+## Building Devbox on Single Server

 This section shows you how to install CF components to your server.